psychob/basiq-sdk-php/README.md

 Basiq.io PHP SDK is a set of tools you can use to easily communicate with Basiq API.
 If you want to get familiar with the API docs, [click here](https://basiq.io/api/).

-The SDKs to mirror the HTTP API's functionality and hierarchy.
+The SDK is organized to mirror the HTTP API's functionality and hierarchy.
 The top level object needed for SDKs functionality is the Session object which requires your API key to be instantiated.
 You can grab your API key on the [dashboard](http://dashboard.basiq.io).

+## Changelog

+0.9.0beta - Initial release

 ## Getting started